-The recent publication of the book Gerrard Winstanley: A Common Treasury has added to what seems to be increasing interest in the life and writings of Gerrard Winstanley.
+The recent publication of Gerrard Winstanley: A Common Treasury has added to an increasing interest in the life and writings of Gerrard Winstanley.
 The publication of his complete works by Oxford University Press is perhaps the high point of this interest.
-The purpose of this review is to evaluate the Verso published book and find Winstanley’s place in history.
+The purpose of this review is to evaluate the Verso publication.

-Not all have welcomed the attention given to Winstanley.
-Revisionists according to Michael Braddick “have tried to cut the English revolution down to size or to cast it in its own terms.
-In so doing, they naturally also cast a critical eye over the reputation and contemporary significance of its radical heroes.
+According to Michael Braddick, a growing number of revisionist historians have "have tried to cut the English revolution down to size or to cast it in its terms.
+In so doing, they naturally also cast a critical eye over the reputation and contemporary significance of its radical heroes".

-To Mark Kishlansky Winstanley was "a small businessman who began his career wholesaling cloth, ended it wholesaling grain, and in between sandwiched a mid-life crisis of epic proportions”.
-For revisionists, the years when the world was turned upside down stand in the same relation to the course of English history as Winstanley's wild years either side of his fortieth birthday do to his subsequent life as a churchwarden".
+Mark Kishlansky, a leading revisionist said of Winstanley, he was "a small businessman who began his career wholesaling cloth ended it wholesaling grain, and in between sandwiched a mid-life crisis of epic proportions.
+The years when the world was turned upside down stand-in the same relation to the course of English history as Winstanley's wild years either side of his fortieth birthday do to his subsequent life as a churchwarden".

-On Sunday 1 or Sunday 8 April 1649 the precise date has not been confirmed but it is known five people travelled to St. George's Hill in the parish of Walton-on-Thames, Surrey.
+The majority of writings manifesto-like or a call to arms.
+He was one chief amongst men and women and a dynamic leader of men and women.
+His belief in a "common treasury" was put into practice when one Sunday in April 1649 five people travelled to St. George's Hill in the parish of Walton-on-Thames, Surrey.
 Once there they began digging the earth and planting vegetables such as with parsnips, carrots and beans.
-Sleeping under the stars they were followed the next day by more people.
-At the end of the week around thirty people were digging the earth.
+Sleeping under the stars, they were followed the next day by more people.
+At the end of the week, around thirty people were digging the earth.

-From a 21st century standpoint, this does not amount to a hill of beans if you pardon the pun.
-But from a 17th-century perspective given the explosive nature of a civil war and the revolution it caused a significant stir and Winstanley’s action also prompted a swift and brutal response from locals threatened by the movement and from the authorities who saw it as a challenge to their rule.
+From a 21st century standpoint, this may seem a little bizarre, but in the context of the 17th-century revolution, it was a dangerous thing to do and caused a significant stir.
+It also produced a swift and brutal response from locals threatened by the action and from the authorities who saw it as a challenge to their rule.

 The New Law of Righteousness

-It is entirely correct to trace Winstanley's radical thought in The New Law of Righteousness back through time.
+It is worth attempting to trace Winstanley's radical thought in The New Law of Righteousness back through time.
 Indeed, it echoed profoundly with Wat Tyler and the Peasants' Revolt (1381).
-While much of Winstanley and that of the Diggers thought was couched in religious terms, he was openly advocating a primitive form of Communism.
+While much of Winstanley and that of the Diggers thought was couched in religious terms, he was advocating a primitive form of Communism.

-“O thou Powers of England, though thou hast promised to make this People a Free People, yet thou hast so handled the matter, through thy self-seeking humour, That thou has wrapped us up more in bondage, and oppression lies heavier upon us; not only bringing thy fellow Creatures, the Commoners, to a morsel of Bread, but by confounding all sorts of people by thy Government, of doing and undoing.
-First, Thou hast made the people to take a Covenant and Oaths to endeavour a Reformation, and to bring in Liberty every man in his place; and yet while a man is in pursuing of that Covenant, he is imprisoned and oppressed by thy Officers, Courts, and Justices, so called.
+Winstanly clearly fought the civil war to have a better life for him and his followers.He saw Cromwell as an ally at first but later saw hime as an obstacle to this goal.
+As this quotes shows "O thou Powers of England, though thou hast promised to make this People a Free People, yet thou hast so handled the matter, through thy self-seeking humour, That thou has wrapped us up more in bondage, and oppression lies heavier upon us; not only bringing thy fellow Creatures, the Commoners, to a morsel of Bread, but by confounding all sorts of people by thy Government, of doing and undoing.
+First, Thou hast made the people to take a Covenant and Oaths to endeavour a Reformation, and to bring in Liberty every Man in his place; and yet while a man is in pursuing of that Covenant, he is imprisoned and oppressed by thy Officers, Courts, and Justices, so called.
 Thou hast made Ordinances to cast down Oppressing, Popish, Episcopal, Self-willed and Prerogative Laws; yet we see, That Self-wil and Prerogative power, is the great standing Law, that rules all in action, and others in words.Thou hast made many promises and protestations to make the Land a Free Nation: And yet at this very day, the same people, to whom thou hast made such Protestatins of Liberty, are oppressed by thy Courts, Sizes, Sessions, by thy Justices and Clarks of the Peace, so called, Bayliffs, Committees, are imprisoned, and forced to spend that bread, that should save their lives from Famine".

 Winstanley who was described as "typical Englishman" perhaps saved his most savage attack on "so-called "free enterprise".
 On trade and speculation "If any do buy or sell the earth or the fruits thereof, unless it be with strangers or another nation according to the Laws of Navigation, they shall be both put to death as traitors to the peace of the Commonwealth."